 Background of Mr. Charles E. Gavin III

-Charles E. Gavin, III is a very active member of the American Association of Textile Chemists and Colorists (AATCC) since 1958, when he joined the student chapter while at Auburn University.
+Charles E. Gavin, III has been a very active member of the American Association of Textile Chemists and Colorists (AATCC) since 1958, when he joined the student chapter while at Auburn University.
 He served as a Councilor of the Southeastern Section, was AATCC President, and AATCC and AATCC Foundation, Inc. Treasurer.

-Gavin attributes his career successes to the education he received at Auburn.
+Gavin attributes his career successes to the education he received at Auburn University.
 He graduated with a bachelor’s degree in Textile Management (Dyeing Option) in 1959.
 Gavin’s first two years at Auburn were funded by a scholarship he received from West Point-Pepperell and money he received from the University’s co-op program.

 “It is the desire and hope of the Gavin Family that those students who are chosen to receive this scholarship will, someday, consider passing this opportunity on to another deserving student.”